Omarj03/filefixer/README.md

 This will simply sort all files in the directory into appropriate folders

 ### 4. Change directory
-Allows user to input an alternative folder to use.
+Allows user to change directory to downloads, documents, desktop, or alternatively input a custom directory.

 ### 5. Exit
 Closes program.